FREQUENTLY ASKED QUESTIONS

 Los Angeles, CA 90031

 Certainly not.
-We can perfectly flatten and smooth out the boards and then fill in any of the nail and knot holes with an inconspicuous filler.
+We can perfectly flatten and smooth out the boards and then fill in any of the nail holes and knot holes with an inconspicuous black filler.
 This clean appearance compliments our powder coated steel bases for a more modern style at the same price.

 When working with reclaimed wood planks we have four basic color and texture combinations.
 When we say "texture" we're referring to the fact that the boards have grooves and patterns from their aged grains and turn-of-the-century mill markings.
 You can decide whether you'd prefer to retain the boards' natural texture or completely smooth out the surface.